Hornbill-Docs/servicemanager-config/servicemanager-config/knowledge/tags.md

 ### Adding a new tag
 In the text field beside the **Add Tag** button, type the name of the tag that you wish to add and click **Add Tag**.
 The new tag is then visible in the tag cloud.

-The size of the text in the cloud tag represents how often the tag.
+The size of the text in the cloud tag represents how often the tag has been used.
 The larger the text, the more the tag has been used.

 ## List view
 From the Cloud view, click the **List View** button to access the List view.
 Here you can manage all existing tags.